Criteria Corp

 Answering inconsistently on similar items

-Emotify embeds consistency checks.
-If you answer one Branch 3 item with 'offer emotional support' and a similar later item with 'give space and move on,' the consistency score flags you.
+Emotify embeds consistency checks across scenario items.
+If you answer one Emotions in Action scenario with 'offer emotional support' and a similar later item with 'give space and move on,' the consistency score flags you.
 Pick a coherent emotional-response style and stay with it.

 Emotify FAQs